alibaba/funcraft/README.md

 ## Installation

-Fun is a command-line tool written in Node.js, but it can also support the deployment of Python, Java and other environments.
-The easiest way to install `Fun` is to use [npm](https://www.npmjs.com/):
+Fun is a command line tool developed by Node.js, however it also support Python, Java or other runtime enviroments.
+It can be installed by [npm]([npm](https://www.npmjs.com/):

 ```
 $ npm install @alicloud/fun -g
 ```

-After the installation is complete, a `fun` command is provided for use.
-Enter `fun` command to see help information:
+A fun command is available after installed completely.
+Type `fun` in the console will print usage:

 ```
 $ fun -h